 The D.A.’s move to dismiss the remaining felony charges against Daleiden and Merritt may have been an attempt to skirt the motion to release grand jurors’ names and testimony.
 In any case, a technicality regarding jurisdiction over the grand jury proceedings (which does illegitimate the indictment) is cited for the dismissal of charges.

 At a private meet-and-greet event with Daleiden, Merritt, and their legal team following the felony charge dismissal, Daleiden galvanized attendees to continue fighting the antics of Planned Parenthood, especially here in Texas.
-He cited recent news of an ongoing relationship between Planned Parenthood Gulf Coast and Baylor University which was exposed by the House Congressional panel charged with investigating the federally-funded abortion behemoth’s involvement in the trafficking of baby body parts.
+He cited recent news of an ongoing relationship between Planned Parenthood Gulf Coast and Baylor College of Medicine which was exposed by the House Congressional panel charged with investigating the federally-funded abortion behemoth’s involvement in the trafficking of baby body parts.
 Daleiden encouraged local Pro-Lifers to take a stand, noting that Planned Parenthood has proven they will continue to break the law and commit inhuman actions until Pro-Lifers unite in defunding and closing the business for good.

 The recent dismissal was not an assurance that charges could not be refiled against Daleiden and Merritt; a procedural mishap caused the dismissal.
 Such a situation is leading some to speculate the office is gunning for a do-over, perhaps after the November election.